 17.5.1.
-Version check on startup
+Version assumed by Hibernate Search

 Different distributions and versions of Elasticsearch/OpenSearch expose slightly different APIs.
 As a result, Hibernate Search needs to be aware of the distribution and version it is talking to in order to generate correct HTTP requests.